natcap/invest.users-guide/source/sdr.rst

 Limitations to the Biophysical Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  * Among the main limitations of the model is its reliance on the USLE (Renard et al., 1997).
 This equation is widely used but is limited in scope, only representing rill/inter-rill erosion processes.
 Other sources of sediment include gully erosion, streambank erosion, and mass erosion.
 A good description of the gully and streambank erosion processes is provided by Wilkinson et al. 2014, with possible modeling approaches.
-Mass erosion is not represented in the model but can be a significant source in some areas (REF.
-India) or under certain land use change: http://water.epa.gov/scitech/datait/tools/warsss/box08.cfm
+Mass erosion (landslide) is not represented in the model but can be a significant source in some areas or under certain land use change, such as road construction.

  * A corollary is that the descriptions of the impact on ecosystem services (and any subsequent valuation) should account for the relative proportion of the sediment source from the model compared to the total sediment budget (see section on Evaluting sediment retention services)

- * In addition, as an empirical equation developed in the United States, the USLE has shown limited performance in other areas – even when focusing on sheet and rill erosion (REF.)
+ * In addition, as an empirical equation developed in the United States, the USLE has shown limited performance in other areas – even when focusing on sheet and rill erosion.
 Based on local knowledge, users may modify the soil loss equation implemented in the model by altering the R, K, C, P inputs to reflect findings from local studies (Sougnez et al., 2011).

- * The model is very sensitive to the k and IC0 parameters, which are not physically based.
-The emerging literature on the modeling approach used in the InVEST model (Cavalli et al., 2013; López-vicente et al., 2013; Sougnez et al., 2011; Vigiak et al., 2012) provides guidance to set this parameters, but users should be aware of this limitation when interpreting model absolute values.
+ * The model is very sensitive to the *k* and *IC0* parameters, which are not physically based.
+The emerging literature on the modeling approach used in the InVEST model (Cavalli et al., 2013; López-vicente et al., 2013; Sougnez et al., 2011; Vigiak et al., 2012) provides guidance to set these parameters, but users should be aware of this limitation when interpreting model absolute values.

  * Given the simplicity of the model and low number of parameters, outputs are very sensitive to most input parameters.
 Errors in the empirical parameters of the USLE equations will therefore have a large effect on predictions.
 Sensitivity analyses are recommended to investigate how the confidence intervals in input parameters affect the study conclusions.

-Differences between the InVEST v3.1 SDR model and the original approach developed by Borselli et al. (2008)
+Differences between the InVEST SDR model and the original approach developed by Borselli et al. (2008)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The InVEST SDR model is based on the concept of hydrological connectivity, as parameterized by Borselli et al. (2012).
 This approach was selected since it requires a minimal number of parameters, uses globally available data, and is spatially explicit.
 In a comparative study, Vigiak et al. (2012) suggested that the approach provides: “large improvement in predicting specific sediment yields, (ii) ease of implementation, (iii) scale-independency; and (iv) a formulation capable of accounting for landscape variables and topology in line with sedimentological connectivity concepts”.
 The approach has also been used to predict the effect of land use change (Jamshidi et al., 2013).

 The following points summarize the differences between InVEST and the Borselli’s model:

  * The weighting factor is directly implemented as the USLE C factor (other researchers have used a different formulation, e.g. roughness index based on high-resolution DEM (Cavalli et al., 2013))